rycus86/docker-pygen/README.md

 - restart containers matching "config-loader" when the configuration file is updated
 - send a *SIGHUP* signal to containers matching "web-server"

-Matching containers can be based on container ID, short ID, name, Compose service name.
+Matching containers can be based on container ID, short ID, name, Compose or Swarm service name.
 You can also add it as the value of the `pygen.target` label or as the value of the `PYGEN_TARGET` environment variable.